nguyentran0212/iegems-website/_posts/2022-05-08-moondrop-chu-impressions.md

 Technicality / resolving / resolution is something that needs to be praised.
 Gone is the fuzziness around notes and unstable stereo images of Aria. **Chu sounds clean and clear.** It might be due to the shift of the peak from 2.5kHz to 3kHz, or much extra energy at 6kHz, or might be due to a better driver design.
 Because of this added sharpness, I don't quite mind the closed-in staging of this IEM, comparing to its siblings like Aria and Blessing 2.

-**Bass-wise, it's alright.** I did not find anything to complain, but not super impressed either.
-It's no Zen Pro or E5000.

 # Early Verdict

-**Good IEM, and I would not attach the "for the price" phrase.** It is still not the immersive, "holographic" IEM that I look for, but I'm thoroughly okay if I have to use this every day.
+**Chu is a good IEM, and I would not attach backhanded compliment "for the price".** Whilst it is not the immersive, "holographic" IEM that I look for, I'm thoroughly okay if I have to use this every day.

 Great job, Moondrop!
 Now, please take this driver and make a new Blessing.